Mettetron/PostBlocked/README.md

 > All data used in in PostBlocked is collected by the nice people of [Postcrossing](https://postcrossing.com) and can be accessed directly on their site [here](https://www.postcrossing.com/postal-monitor).

-> This repo also contains several helping scripts that were used to perpare data for the app, but are not needed for it to run
+> This repo also contains several helping scripts that were used to prepare data for the app, but are not needed for it to run

 ***Example image:***